tiiuae/ghaf/src/scs/slsa-framework.md

 ## Levels of Assurance

 One of the requirements for the solution is to reach SLSA Level 4 and even go beyond that.
 This requires a lot of process changes as well as technical work.
-Currently, the Ghaf project is visualized at the separate wiki page: Supply Chain Security

 The SLSA model consists of 4 levels, offering an incremental level of anti-tampering protection.
 Levels 1-3 represent milestones with certain integrity guarantees, whereas level 4 is an ideal end state.